mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 Ok now time for the most decisive factor when deciding between internship offers.
 Some swag was intern-wide, others were team/org dependant.
 Either way, Microsoft offers a ton of awesome swag like clothing, food, tech, and other goodies.
 Some interns also received swag during their interviews, but I didn't so it won't be included here.

 Some swag was known beforehand, but other swag, especially the team/org specific swag, was straight up an actual surprise.
 For some people, their team/org swag would just show up on their doorstep one day.
-I have Fedex and UPS accounts, so whenever something is shipped to me, I get notified that a package is arriving, who sent the package, etc. I remember getting a few notificaions that an unexpected package was being shipped to me, so I got pretty hyped for a few days looking forward to that top secret swag.
+I have Fedex and UPS accounts, so whenever something is shipped to me, I get notified that a package is arriving, who sent the package, etc. I remember getting a few notifications that an unexpected package was being shipped to me, so I got pretty hyped for a few days looking forward to that top secret swag.

 ## Intern-Wide

 Some swag was given, or at least available, to every intern.
 I'll include event-based swag as well if the event was available to every intern.

-### Intern Giftbox
+### Intern Gift Box

-Every intern received at least one intern giftbox that included a white Microsoft sweater, a Microsoft insulating coffee bottle, and a puzzle all shipped in a cool little Microsoft Intern box.
+Every intern received at least one intern gift box that included a white Microsoft sweater, a Microsoft insulating coffee bottle, and a puzzle all shipped in a cool little Microsoft Intern box.
 I think an external service put together these boxes and everything.

 ![intern_box_closed](images/intern_box_closed.jpg)